 Day 5: We continue our ride on the Mickelson Trail today.
 Our first sight will be Crazy Horse, a massive carving in the side of a granite wall.
 Begun in 1948, the work in progress is slated to be 500’ high by 600’ wide.
 Crazy Horse is the Lakota Sioux warrior responsible for defeating George Custer’s army in 1876.

-Next, you’ll see “Midwest’s Largest Bicycle Sculpture,” but what might well be the largest bicycle sculpture in the world.
-It only gets bigger every year, so you’ll have to judge for yourself!
-We’ll end our ride in Custer State Park surrounded by a wildlife preserve full of bison, bighorn sheep and antelope.
+We’ll end the day in Custer State Park surrounded by a wildlife preserve full of bison, bighorn sheep and antelope.
 You’ll have time in the afternoon to enjoy a hike or rent a kayak at Sylvan Lake, as we stay overnight in the park.
-29 miles.
+18 miles +1181'/-860'.

 Day 6: Our last ride of the week may be our most beautiful.
 We start down Needles Highway, named for the stunning rock formations and then continue onto the Wildlife Loop.
 The wild burros are so tame that they stick their noses into car windows looking for snacks.
 You’ll also pass by a prairie dog town, the habitat for the animal that resembles a squirrel more than a dog.
 We’ll have our last picnic lunch on the road today and celebrate our tour of South Dakota at our final dinner tonight.
 40 miles +2876'/-4307'.